arangodb/arangodb/js/client/modules/@arangodb/README.md

 In general its probably beneficial to rather consider creating a `rta-makedata` testsuite than work on the above structure.

 ### structure in `testsuites/dump.js`
-Dump.js consists of 4 layers:
+`dump.js` consists of 4 layers:
-- `DumpRestoreHelper` to abstract the invocation of individual client-tools and test phases.
+- `DumpRestoreHelper` to abstract the invocation of individual client-tools, commandline argument handling, result handling and test phases.
 - `dump_backend_two_instances` function orchestrating the phases using the `DumpRestoreHelper` depending on provided input structures
-- i.e. `dumpMixedClusterSingle` to create a list of checks to run, and orchestrate its sequence
+- i.e. `dumpMixedClusterSingle` are individual `testing.js`-testsuites to create a list of checks to run, and orchestrate its sequence
-- regular testing.js testsuite interface registering of these functions
+- regular testing.js testsuite interface registering of these testsuite-functions

 The individual testsuites (3) generate a set of parameters that create phases of instances to be launched, stuffed, dumped, stopped, launch subsequent fresh instance, restore into it, cleanup the data.